all-umass/superman/README.md

 This will add the local superman package to your PYTHONPATH, which means any changes you make will be reflected right away.

+Some functionality is not available unless optional dependencies are installed:

+ * PyWavelets for wavelet baseline removal: `pip install pywavelets`
+ * xylib for parsing some spectrum files: `pip install xylib-py`
+ * Metakit for parsing .wxd files

 ### Testing